Living Here

 Queensland is one of the most important marine turtle nesting sites in the world with six species of threatened marine turtles nesting across the state.
 Foxes are opportunistic carnivores and have a significant impact through predation of their nests and their hatchlings.

-Council is using an integration of best practise control methods including den detection, trapping and thermal shooting to safely and humanely remove foxes from coastal areas.
+Council is using an integration of best practise control methods including den fumigation, trapping and thermal shooting to safely and humanely remove foxes from coastal areas.
 No baiting is undertaken as part of the project.

 While no baiting is being undertaken as part of the project, domestic animals may be affected by trapping and thermal shooting activities if allowed to roam while control activities are being conducted.
 Control activities will be clearly identified by signage at all entrances to reserves and communicated through local media channels.
 Please observe advice and ensure that people and pets do not stray from formed tracks.